ascend4/ascend4/solvers/cmslv/DECOMP.md

 - Should conditional decomposition be a CMSlv-only pass, or should the mixed incidence graph live in the shared solver system layer?

+  Initial answer: the mixed graph now lives in the shared system layer.
+This should also make it available to A4SQP-style pre/post solve analysis without importing CMSlv internals.

 - How should inactive `WHEN` case equations be represented during block analysis so that inactive branches do not create false continuous dependencies?